wimgielis/PythonScript_NotepadPlusPlus/README.md

 - DuplicateTab.py (alt-t):
 Duplicate the text in the current tab as a new tab, immediately to the right and enable the same language syntax (if any)

+- DeleteTab (alt-del):
+Delete the tab (the file if it was already saved) or close without changes (it not yet saved).

 - SaveTab (alt-x):
 Tab to space, trim trailing space, then save the file (if needed, write to disk), reload the file